JaishreeramCoder/genai-sql-assistant/README.md

 ### 🔑 Admin Panel (`admin.py`)

 * Password-protected access
-* Upload CSV/Excel files → automatically stored as database tables
+* Upload CSV files → automatically stored as database tables
 * View and delete tables dynamically
 * One-click access to the **SQLite Cloud dashboard**
 * Ensures **real-time sync** with the user and visualization sections